ChinmoyRaj123/Detecting-Credit-Status-of-Customers/README.md

 After completing the installation process, run the Jupyter Notebook where you can use the code (`Credit Status.ipynb`).

 ## Project Detail
-As you have learned that this project is built on 1000 IMDb rated movies, i have used the csv file `imdb_1000.csv` as my input data which is located in my 'D:' drive.
-You can change the path of the input file as you like in the code.
-Here, the input file contains information like Title, Content_rating, Star_rating, Genre, Duration and Actors_list.
-I have only taken the necessary information in building the model.
-After my model is built, you can see that it recommended 5 movies based on a movie that i liked.
+Here, in this project, the data i have used is in the format of csv file i.e `creditcard.csv` which is located in my 'D:' drive.
+You can change the path of the loaction of the file as you want.
+The data consist of personal details of a customer like "NPA Status",	"Age",	"Gender",	"Region",	"MonthlyIncome",	"Rented_OwnHouse",	"Occupation",	"Education", "DebtRatio", "NumberOfDependents", etc. After analysing the data(i.e removing null values, modifying some unrelated variables based on some criteria, etc) i have finally built the model using simple Logistic Regression to predict credit status of any given data of a customer.

 ## Technologies Used
 ![](https://forthebadge.com/images/badges/made-with-python.svg)